 The Bride of Christ Revealed – Part 2 Identifying the Bridegroom

-(Ver 1.1) It is almost obvious to me that if my primary subject of this series is the identity of the Bride of Christ, that weare talking about a marriage of a woman to a groom.
-In every normal Bible marriage there are always two participants, the man and the woman.
-This was and is God’s design and definition of a marriage.
-We will talk about this in more depth later, but for now I want to continue this series by first identifying the groom using the Bible and the scriptures that speak specifically about this marriage event.
-If you have not been reading this series from the beginning I would strongly recommend that you go back and start with Part 1, The Introduction.
+(Ver 2.0) This is “Part 2” of the series of essential Bible lessons on the subject of “Identifying the Bride of Christ” in scripture.
+Too most serious Bible students this should be an easy subject.
+But for a lot of people, they have never heard it taught or read about this subject.
+First, it should be obvious that if the primary subject of this series is to identify the Bride of Christ, that this subject is speaking of a covenant marriage between a female woman becoming joined to her male groom creating one new family.
+In every normal Bible marriage, there are always two participants, and always only a man and a woman.
+Any other type of marriage is a perversion of truth and scripture.
+This union of two opposite sexes, was established in the beginning and still is God’s design and definition of a marriage.
+Today in Part 2 we will learn more about this great subject.
+However, instead of focusing on the bride, today we will continue our study by identifying and confirming the bridegroom using the Bible and the scriptures that speak specifically about this marriage event.
+If you have not been reading this series from the beginning, I would strongly recommend that you go back and start with Part 1, The Introduction.

 Mat 1:23 Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us.